 With beaten the pulp ready, measured amounts are poured over the mould and deckle in the lifting vat to form each individual sheet.

-Each sheet is hand-lifted and set on a felt blanket to be drained and hung in our drying rooms at the top of our factory, amongst the coastal breeze.
+Each sheet is hand-lifted with the skill of the lifter's technique in raising the mould out of the water with the right shake to form the sheet.
+Once on the mould, the sheet is couched on a felt blanket and then pressed, peeled, and hung in our drying room at the top of our factory, amongst the coastal breeze.

-Once dry, each sheet is placed in between stainless steel calendaring plates to be smoothened.
+Each sheet is individually placed in between stainless steel plates to be smoothened through the calendaring machine.

-Dry, smooth, then cut, the paper is ready for one of many possiblities – marbling, screen printing, product manufacture, or sold as is.
+Dry, smooth, sorted, and cut, the paper is ready for one of many possiblities – marbling, screen printing, stationery, or sold as is.

-Natural, handmade, and filled with the consciousness of the Sri Aurobindo Ashram, our paper is distributed around the world.
-It has been the feature of museums, hotels, corporates, weddings, art, universities, and archival preservation.
+Natural, handmade, and filled with the consciousness of the Sri Aurobindo Ashram, our paper is used worldwide for archival storage, stationery and art.